Spelling Bee promoting literacy

 “We are also encouraging them to fully participate in their education and motivating them to do better in their education,” she said.

-Wirima said government with its development partners introduced and rolled out the National Reading Programme (NRP), which aims at improving teachers’ skills in teaching literacy through five key reading skills of letter knowledge, phonemic awareness, vocabulary, fluency and reading comprehension.
+Wirima said government with its development partners introduced and rolled out the 1 Reading Programme (NRP), which aims at improving teachers’ skills in teaching literacy through five key reading skills of letter knowledge, phonemic awareness, vocabulary, fluency and reading comprehension.

 She said this was in line with what WVM does under its education programme which aims at improving age appropriate literacy through unlock literacy model which is a complement of the NRP.

-She, therefore, assured of government’s commitment to working with organizations, both local and international, that are committed to the Sustainable Development Goals (SDGs) as well as the Malawi Growth and Development Strategies (MGDS III) that are aimed at promoting human development in the country.
+She, therefore, assured of government’s commitment to working with organizations, both local and inter1, that are committed to the Sustainable Development Goals (SDGs) as well as the Malawi Growth and Development Strategies (MGDS III) that are aimed at promoting human development in the country.

 She thanked Spelling Bee, WVM, Super Maheu and Zodiak Broadcasting Station for organising a wonderful spelling competition which was educative and informative.